Scaffold Accident Lawyers - Construction Accident & Injury Attorneys

 - Scaffolds that are suspended by ropes or other overhead bindings.

-- Some types of equipment that lift workers up in order to do elevated work.
+- Some types of equipment lift workers up in order to do elevated work.

 Many construction workers in New York put their safety and lives on the line each day, particularly those working at heights.
 Falls are the top danger from scaffolding accidents and the leading cause of death in construction accidents in New York.
 When scaffolding frames are poorly constructed, not properly maintained, or cannot support the intended load, workers are at risk for serious falls, physical trauma, and fatalities.